durability-labs/archivist-docs/learn/architecture.md

 #### Sales ####

-The sales module is the counterpart to the sales module.
+The sales module is the counterpart to the purchasing module.
 It monitors the smart contract to be notified of incoming storage requests.
 It keeps a list of the most promising requests that it can fulfill.
 It will favor those requests that have a high reward and low collateral.
 As soon as it finds a suitable request,